weslley182/ProgrammingConcepts/docs/SOLIDReadme.md

-# 🧱 SOLID - S: Single Responsibility Principle (SRP) in C#
+# 🧱 SOLID Principles in C# - Clean Architecture with Real Examples

-This repository contains a simple yet effective example of the **Single Responsibility Principle (SRP)** — the first principle in the **SOLID** design principles, implemented in **C#**.
+This repository showcases **practical and educational examples** of each principle in the **SOLID** design principles, implemented in **C#** using real-world inspired scenarios.

+Whether you're learning SOLID for the first time or brushing up for professional practice, these examples aim to demonstrate:

+* How each principle improves maintainability
+* What a violation looks like in the real world
+* How to refactor step-by-step

 ---

-## 📌 What is SRP?
+## 🔤 What is SOLID?

+**SOLID** is an acronym representing five key design principles in object-oriented programming, introduced by Robert C. Martin (Uncle Bob).
+Together, they help you write code that is:

+* Easier to read
+* More testable
+* Open to change, without breaking existing logic

+> "Bad code works.
+But good code evolves."

+---

+## 🟥 S — Single Responsibility Principle (SRP)

 > **"A class should have only one reason to change."**

-SRP encourages clean architecture by ensuring that each class has one responsibility — and therefore only one reason to change.
-This makes your codebase easier to maintain, test, and extend.

----
+### ❌ Problem

+A class that performs too many responsibilities becomes hard to maintain and test.

-## 💡 Example: Invoice Generation System
+### 💡 Example: `InvoiceService`

-We simulate a basic `InvoiceService` class that:
+Responsible for:

-- Calculates the total amount of an order
+* Calculating total amount
-- Saves the invoice to the database
+* Saving to database
-- Sends an email to the customer

-### 🔴 Violates SRP
+* Sending email

 ```csharp
 public class InvoiceServiceNoSRP
 {